Cut to the chase

-Now, pour the solution into a spray bottle and use to disinfect counters, refrigerators, and microwaves.
-Use it to clean the pantry and glass food containers as well.
+Now, pour the solution into a spray bottle and use it to disinfect counters, refrigerators, and microwaves.
+You can also use it to clean the pantry and glass food containers as well.
 This will offer a pleasant scent while creating a hostile habitat for most insects.

 Clearing Bathroom Mildew

 - 8 sprigs of fresh thyme or rosemary (16 drops of thyme essential oil)

 Bring water to a boil, then pour it over the thyme in a sealable container.
 Allow it to infuse for 35 minutes, then drain and dissolve the borax in the solution.
 Simply combine all of the components for the essential oil solution and shake until well-mixed.